USA IMMIGRATION MEDICAL EXAMINATION

 Hepatitis B-*NEW REQUIREMENT*

 2, 3, or 4 doses depending on vaccine or condition.
-A partial series is acceptable as long as the next injection in the series is not due at the time.
+A partial series is acceptable if the next injection in the series is not due at the time.

 Influenza (only required during October - February, annually)